 If you see Touga Kiryuu shirtless, ladies, GET AWAY.
 You too, Miki.

-Also, for those who think that being a prince is "the bestest thing ever" and being a princess is "liek totally ewww"?
-Let us remind you of who incarnates the concept of a prince even better than Utena: Prince Dios... alias Akio Ohtori.
-Being a Prince doesn't automatically make anyone better!
+The fandom seems to think that being a prince is "the bestest thing ever" and being a princess is "liek totally ewww".
+But who incarnates the concept of a prince even better than Utena?
+Prince Dios... alias Akio Ohtori.
+This means that being a Prince doesn't automatically make anyone better!

-Related to the above point: many fans who idealize the "princes" in the series miss the point that the entire concept of "prince" is just as heavily deconstructed and as the entire concept of "princess", as well as shown to be incredibly problematic, and that even the way Utena herself plays the prince role is very flawed in that she was doing it to bolster her own ego, without any real consideration for her "damsel" Anthy's feelings.
+Related to the above point: many fans who idealize the "princes" in the series miss the point that the entire concept of "prince" is just as heavily deconstructed and as the entire concept of "princess", with both being shown as incredibly problematic in several ways, and that even the way Utena herself plays the prince role is very flawed because she was doing itto bolster her own ego, without any real consideration for her "damsel" Anthy's feelings.
 Even more meaningfully, she eventually comes to realize her mistake and makes up for it via actually helping Anthy and giving her back her hope, instead of just whiteknighting for her.

 The English dub can be wooden as hell at times, but it adds to the show's general surrealism and just works.

 Older Than They Think: Utena makes heavy use of tropes and visual elements from classic shoujo series such as Rose of Versailles, most of which were not familiar to American audiences before the popularity of this series.

 It's not just the haters; it's her fans too.
 Some fans, like the characters Miki or Utena until almost the end, see her as a classic Damsel in Distress archetype for them to rescue/defend on forums and blogs in order to boost their own egos, often refusing to see that she is actually the very incarnation of how victims of abuse are human people, and thus liable to lash out at the world and other people instead of just being perpetually sweet and innocent.
-Some of them have been spotted throwing massive fits when reminded that canon!Anthy isn't some helpless doll who never does anything wrong.
+Some of them have been spotted throwing massive fits when reminded that canon!Anthy isn't some helpless victim doll who never does anything wrong.